35 Best Things to Do in Barcelona in Winter (2023-2024)

 From up there, the narrow streets, distant hills, and nearby squares come alive in a mosaic of life.
 It’s a quiet spot to reflect and appreciate the blend of art, history, and faith that Barcelona offers.

 If there’s one bubbly that gives champagne a run for its money, it’s cava!
-This sparkling wine is Catalonia’s pride, and what better way to appreciate it than making your own bottle?
+This sparkling wine is Catalonia’s pride, and what better way to appreciate it than with this workshop where you can make your own bottle of cava

 And the best bit?
 Sipping on your creation, of course!
 With bubbles dancing on your tongue and the pride of crafting your own drink, you’ll have a memory (and a bottle) to cherish long after your Barcelona escapade.
 Cheers!